This article was updated on April 18th, 2023

-11 Homemade Bland Diets to Help Your Dog
+11 Homemade Bland Diets to Help Dogs With an Upset Stomach

 The foundation of bland dog diets is low fat, low fiber foods that are soft and easy to digest.
-They often only include one source of protein and one carbohydrate to simplify the recipe.
-Some additional ingredients may be added to help solidify diarrhea or probiotics to help balance out the digestive system.
-Next we’ll go over some potential ingredients to include in a homemade bland diet.
+They often only include one source of protein (e.g. chicken, etc) and one carbohydrate to simplify the recipe.
 You can choose one protein source and one carbohydrate and mix in a 1:2 ratio, so one cup meat to 2 cups carbs.

 1. Bland Protein Options